 - the idiosyncratic nature of certain designers' and artists' practices. - basic philosophies of structures and materials as they are expressed as an element of design. - the interrelationships of form, space, movement and time.

-COFA 5104 Design and Human S1 L1 C4 Functioning: Individual Behaviour the psychology of perception.
+COFA 5104 Design and Human S1 L1 C4

+Functioning: Individual

+Behaviour

 The aim of this subject is to introduce students to basic concepts in psychological studies and their application in the design context.
 These concepts may include: